-12.3.3 Pulse Width Measurement
+9.3.3 Pulse Width Measurement

-In Pulse Width Measurement mode, the high-speed input can measure the width of a pulse stream in one of two modes and provides a continuous indication of the last sampled value.
-In this mode, the Disable and Latch special functions are allowed.
-Please see section 12.2 for a description of these functions.
+In pulse width measurement mode, the high-speed input can measure the width of a pulse stream in one of two modes and provides a continuous indication of the last sampled value.
+In this mode the Disable and Latch special functions are allowed.
+Refer to the HSC Glossary for a description of these functions.

-Width High 1 μ s Counts - In this sub-mode the accumulator value will contain the number of 1 μ s counts the pulse is high.
+Width High 1 μs Counts - In this sub-mode the accumulator value will contain the number of 1 μs counts the pulse is high.